Iron Core Inductor Calculator

 Understanding iron core inductors:

-- Coil wound around magnetic core
+- Basic Structure:- Coil wound around magnetic core

 - Uses iron or ferrite material